Rraanto/personal-desktop-widgets/README.md

 # personal-desktop-widgets
-Repository for my desktop widgets
+Repository for my desktop widgets.
 A big part of the codes are downloaded from https://tracesof.net/uebersicht/